Cancel anytime

 Core Business Areas

-- Education Division: This segment provides leadership development and other solutions to K-12 schools and higher education institutions.
+- Education Division: Offers leadership and personal development programs for students, educators, and administrators in K-12 and higher education institutions.

 Leadership and Structure

-The company is led by CEO Paul Walker.
-The organizational structure consists of various departments including sales, marketing, research and development, and operations, reporting to executive leadership.
+Franklin Covey is led by CEO Paul Walker.
+The organizational structure includes various functional departments such as sales, marketing, product development, and finance, reporting to the executive leadership team.
+The Board of Directors oversees the company's strategic direction.

 Top Products and Market Share